indroneelray/react-pokemon/README.md

 The [`<Homepage />`](https://github.com/indroneelray/react-pokemon/blob/master/src/pages/Homepage/Homepage.tsx) component contains a very basic example of **Pagniation**.

 # Contribute!
-Please feel free to raise pull requests to add more examples of React concepts/Web dev implementations to make this a one stop cheat sheet for React developers
+Please feel free to raise pull requests to add more examples of React concepts/Web dev implementations to make this a one stop cheat sheet for React developers!!
+Happy Coding🎉🎉🎉